 - Genetic testing is being used more widely and offering good results and pregnancy success for many.
 It identifies the healthy, normal embryos to be prioritised for transfer during IVF, which can often help achieve a baby sooner with a smaller financial outlay.

 - Genetic testing can detect chromosomally abnormal embryos during their development in the laboratory before they are transferred.

 - There are two methods of genetic testing: Preimplantation Genetic Screening (PGS) and recently also called Preimplantation Genetic Testing – Aneuploidy (PGT-A), and Preimplantation Genetic Diagnosis (PGD).

-- Embryos are biopsied when they have reached the blastocyst stage, usually between day 5 and 7 after fertilisation.
-These biopsied cells are then tested for the number of chromosomes present or for the specific single-gene disorder of interest.
+- Embryos are biopsied when they have reached the blastocyst stage, usually between days 5 and 7 after fertilisation.
+These biopsied cells are then tested for the number of chromosomes present or the specific single-gene disorder of interest.
 The embryo is frozen/vitrified immediately after the biopsy to await the genetic results.

-- Genetic testing is most suitable for patients with recurrent miscarriage, unsuccessful IVF cycles, a family history of chromosomal disorders, advanced maternal age (over 38), or for those who want to increase their chance of a successful IVF cycle.
+- Genetic testing is most suitable for patients with recurrent miscarriages, unsuccessful IVF cycles, a family history of chromosomal disorders, advanced maternal age (over 38), or for those who want to increase their chance of a successful IVF cycle.

-For more information, visit our Genetic Testing page or, if you are an existing patient, please feel free to discuss this option with your clinical or embryology teams.
+For more information, visit our Genetic Testing page, or if you are an existing patient, please feel free to discuss this option with your clinical or embryology teams.